 - 1 cup salsa

-Heat a large skillet over medium heat.
-Add remaining oil and then spices.
+- Heat a large skillet over medium heat.
+Add remaining oil, then spices.
 Cook for 30 seconds or until spices are fragrant.
 Add corn, red bell pepper, and zucchini.

-Build tostadas by spreading a layer of beans on each shell.
-Top with veggie mixture and desired garnishes.
+- Build tostadas by spreading a layer of beans on each shell.
+Top with veggie mixture and additional garnishes to taste.
 Enjoy!